-Guide to Starting a Doggy Day Care Business
+How to Start a Doggy Day Care Business

-The popularity of doggy daycare businesses has skyrocketed in recent years.
+The popularity of doggy daycare businesses has skyrocketed.
 By following a few simple steps, you can successfully start your own doggy daycare.

 If you are interested in opening a doggy daycare business, you should be knowledgeable in the areas of animal behavior, canine CPR, and canine first aid.
 Prior study in an animal-related field or experience as a veterinary technician, pet sitter, dog walker, or animal shelter volunteer is desirable.
 If you do not have prior experience, try to find an animal rescue group or vet clinic where you can volunteer.